First Degree Murder: Definition

 Many states also categorize certain methods of killing as murder in the first degree.
 These include intentional poisonings, murders resulting from imprisonment or torture and murders in which the killer "laid in wait" for or ambushed the victim.

-In the criminal justice system, first degree murder is one of the most serious charges you could face and it can come with the harshest of penalties.
-That's why it's important to have an experienced criminal defense attorney at your side.
-An attorney knows how to challenge evidence and present your strongest case to the jury.
-Get in touch with one today and you can receive a free preliminary review of your case.
+In the criminal justice system, first degree murder is one of the most serious charges you could face and it comes with the harshest of penalties.
+That's why it's important to contact an experienced criminal defense attorney if you've been charged with first degree murder.